 If you’re a servicemember, your military base is the go-to destination for great savings on food, clothing and other household products for you and your family.
 But did you know there are a number of other military shopping benefits and discounts that can help you save on everyday purchases—not to mention bigger purchases—as well?

 The Commissary: Shopping at the commissary automatically saves you money on groceries, but you can save even more by registering for a Commissary Rewards Card.
+With a Commissary Rewards Card, you have access to tons of digital coupons that can be used both domestically and overseas.
 To use this benefit, you'll first need to pick up a Rewards Card at the commissary and then register it on the commissary website.
 You can also download the Commissary iPhone® or Android™ app and enter the Rewards Card's information there.
-Then, after registering, you can load digital coupons onto your Rewards Card.
-However, if you don't want a Rewards Card, you can also check out the Commissary's Savings Center website.
-There you'll find information on special sales, links to coupons and other ways to save.
+If you don't want a Rewards Card, you can also check out the Commissary's Savings Center website.
+There, you'll find information on special sales, links to coupons and other ways to save.